 The Tokaido Shinkansen

-My favourite part was definitely the original Tokaido Shinkansen from 1964, the first ever high-speed train built and brought into service just in time for the first Tokyo Olympics.
+Our favourite part was definitely the original Tokaido Shinkansen from 1964, the first ever high-speed train built and brought into service just in time for the first Tokyo Olympics.
 Initially connecting Tokyo and Osaka, the bullet train cut down journey times considerably, running at a speed of 210km/h.
 The train with its classic bullet nose was left in its original state, including seats and toilets.
 The latest bullet trains now reach 320 km/h in operation, but for the 1960s, 210 km/h was extremely fast.
 Apparently the fastest test run has reached over 440 km/h.
-Jerome would love to try the new maglev trains that can reach over 600 and are planned to replace the Shinkansen around 2020 so he will need to wait a few years for that!
+Jerome would love to try the new maglev trains that can reach over 600km/h and are planned to run between Tokyo and Nagoya from 2027, he will need to wait a few years for that!

 Lunch at the Railway Museum

 When it was time for lunch we went outside to the playground and garden.
-There were playground rides made to look like Shinkansen trains, including a slide and seesaws.
+There were playground rides made to look like bullet trains, including a slide and seesaws.
 In between were two train carriages that served as a restaurant and picnic spot.
-We bought two bento boxes (that’s what Japanese do when going on a train journey) in the shape of a Shinkansen, one with classic kids fare of chicken katsu, the other one with noodles and chicken.
+We bought two bento boxes, so called “ebiken” (that’s what Japanese do when going on a train journey) in the shape of a Shinkansen, one with classic kids fare of chicken katsu, the other one with noodles and chicken.
 Chris went for the adult version without the cool bullet train style box.
-We happily sat on our seats in the air-conditioned train carriage and enjoyed our bentos.
+We happily sat on our seats in the air-conditioned train carriage and enjoyed our ebiken.

 Largest Diorama in Japan